 What opportunities are there to work behind the scenes on productions?

 The Theatre Department does 3-4 productions per academic year and students are required to work on them as part of their course requirements.

 What is the average class size for theatre classes?

 The average class size is between 10 and 20 students for theatre classes.

 What acting classes do you have at TCC?

-Currently we have Acting I, Acting II, Improvisation and Private Acting.
+Currently we have Acting I, Acting II, Improvisation, Acting for Non-Majors and Private Acting.

 Do you offer private acting lessons?

 Yes, you can obtain more information on private acting lessons by calling the Performing Arts Division office at 918-595-7752 or coming to SE 6267.
 The student will work one-on-one with an acting coach.
 Lessons are scheduled at the convenience of the student and instructor.

 A limited number of scholarships are available.
 Students may apply for a scholarship by filling out the form online on the TCC website under Performing Arts Division.